Concerned about someone?

 It can also be useful to let the person know if there are any changes in them that you have noticed, but importantly let them know that you are concerned or worried about them.
-The person may be grateful of the opportunity to talk, or alternatively they may be a little defensive.
-In this case let them know that you are there to talk if, and when, they are ready.
+The person may be grateful for the opportunity to talk, or alternatively they may be a little defensive.
+In this case, let them know that you are there to talk if, and when, they are ready.
 This may be all that you can do right now, but offering practical support such as cooking a meal, offering to run errands or help with other children can also be a great way to support them right now.

 4. Supporting them to get help

 When it comes to getting help, it can be a useful guide to ask yourself, what would I do if this person seemed to be suffering with a physical health problem?
 Too often people leave help-seeking for emotional and mental health problems too late – often until they reach crisis point, so encouraging them to seek help early is paramount.